codefellows/seattle-ops-401d6/class-20/project-guidelines.md

   - The "About Us" page provides a great backdrop for this portion of the presentation.

 Each member of the team must have a speaking part.
 It is okay to use presenter notes/outlines but remember to avoid reading notes verbatim and to present naturally as if speaking to a colleague.

+The appropriate dress code is business casual - not too formal and not too casual.

+Be cognizant of the environment you're presenting from.
+A clean backdrop, good lighting, and quality mic and webcam go a long ways.

+In addition to the scheduled practice session, the team is encouraged to continue to practice on their own.
+Keep track of the time and adjust accordingly.
+Practice transitioning speaking segments.

+Speak clearly and do not use slang or profanity.
+Take it seriously and be professional.

+> Tip: Slides should be composed of talking points, not lines to be read verbatim!
+Avoid the "teleprompter" effect and aim for a natural, extemporaneous presentation on demo day.

+## Grading

+Each team member's grade is split between their individual effort, and the project's technical merit.

+Individual effort is graded based on contributions to project deliverables, and professionalism in the presentation.

+Technical merit of the project overall is evaluated according the requirements.
+The Project Grade is a combination of the Presentation (55%) and the Deliverables (45%)

+### Presentation (55%)

 Components of the presentation must include: